Enlumis/simple-cpp-socket/README.md

 # simple-cpp-socket

 <h1>What is simple-cpp-socket</h1>
-Simple CPP Socket is a very light TCP Server.</br>
+simple-cpp-socket is a very light TCP Server.</br>
 The server can handle structured packets and can be compiled on any unix platform very easily

 <h1>How to compile my server</h1>